Thomas-Mildner/KP-DataBinding/LectureNotes.md

 Of course the example could be implemented in many other languages but TypeScripts strong typing makes it easier to understand as dynamic typed languages and it is very famous in web development which is one of the most important domains of data binding.

 TypeScript implements a concept called "properties".
-Java developers are used to implement private fields and corresponding `getter`s and `setter`s to make their fields accessable from outside the class scope.
+Java developers are used to implement private fields and corresponding `getter`s and `setter`s to make their fields accessible from outside the class scope.
 Properties are aggregating these three parts to one: a _property_ of a class.

 The following Java code: